 The red crown, or deshret, may very well have originated in Upper Egypt, although it eventually became associated as the symbol of Lower Egypt.
 A sherd from a large vessel dated to late Naqada I, near the town of Nubt, the city of Set, has a representation in relief of the red crown, and on both the Narmer palette (one side) and macehead the king’s figure is shown wearing the red crown.

-According to Egyptian mythology the Deshret was first given to the god Horus by Geb to symbolize his rule over Lower Egypt.
-It was worn by the goddess Wadjet and was also refered to as “nt” from the Middle Kingdom because of its association with the goddess Neith.
+According to Egyptian mythology, the Deshret was first given to the god Horus by Geb to symbolize his rule over Lower Egypt.
+It was worn by the goddess Wadjet and was also referred to as “nt” from the Middle Kingdom because of its association with the goddess Neith.

 Hedjet (White Crown)